-Imagine this scenario.
-A new student enters your classroom on day ten of a new school year.
-You have finished all of your beginning of the year assessments (naturally), and you have to put your reader into a group.
+One of the most important tasks for teachers is to determine reading stages for grouping.
+At the beginning of the year, we use assessments to help us.
+But imaging that you have just finished all of your beginning of the year assessments, and you get a new students.
+You have to place him/her in a group.
 You will repeat the assessments with your student when you have time, but you need to make a quick decision.
 How do you determine the placement?
 Think about this key question…

 As a reading specialist, the most important part of my job is to be a kid watcher.
 By that, I mean that you need to observe to see what your student knows and consistently demonstrates, what he/she is confusing, and what he/she is lacking.
 For instruction, we teach what the student is confusing.